On this page

 - A custom HTTP header

-If you are using OAuth 2.0, then after successfully authorizing Okta to use your SCIM API, your application's authorization server redirects the user back to Okta, with either an authorization code or an access token.
+For OAuth 2.0, after you successfully authorize Okta to use your SCIM API, your app's authorization server redirects you back to Okta, with either an authorization code or an access token.

-If you are going to publish your integration to the OIN catalog, Okta requires that all SCIM applications support all of the following redirect URIs (opens new window):
+If you plan to publish your integration to the OIN, Okta requires that all SCIM apps support the following redirect URIs (opens new window):

 Base URL

 You can choose any base URL for your API endpoint.
-Note that a base URL can't contain the underscore _
+A base URL can't contain the underscore _

 character.

-If you are implementing a new SCIM API, we suggest using /scim/v2/
+If you're implementing a new SCIM API, Okta suggests using /scim/v2/

 as your base URL.
 For example: https://example.com/scim/v2/